Net Worth

 One Direction

 From 2011 to 2015, One Direction released five studio albums, beginning with their debut album, Up All Night.
 To date, the album has sold over 5 million copies worldwide and was triple platinum certified in the United States.
-During the group’s existence, they sold over 200 million records worldwide, with their most popular song, Story of My Life, reaching over 1 billion streams on Spotify.
+During their career, the group sold over 200 million records worldwide, with their most popular song, Story of My Life, reaching over 1 billion streams on Spotify.

 Highest Selling Albums: